JorisParee/incivility-dataset_2IMP40/README.md

     - annotated_issue_level.csv: CSV file that contains the issue-level annotation data.
 This file has 5 columns: `id`, `issue_id`, `trigger`, `target`, and `consequences`.
     - annotated_comment_level.csv: CSV file that contains the comment level annotation data.
 This file has 5 columns: `id`, `issue_id`, `comment_id`, `tbdf`, and `comment_body`.

+- GH_Archive_Query.sql: The SQL of the GH Archive we used for data collection.

 ## Definitions